Yankees place DH Matt Holliday on disabled list with a viral infection

 Holliday's ongoing illness has become a point of curiosity for the Yankees

-The Yankees placed DH Matt Holliday on the disabled list on Wednesday, a day after Holliday was scratched for Tuesday's game against the White Sox.
-It was Holliday's third consecutive missed game due to what the team called an allergic reaction.
-Holliday's blood work has been sound, but the 37-year-old been feeling "zapped of energy."
+The Yankees placed DH Matt Holliday on the disabled list on Wednesday, a day after Holliday was scratched against the White Sox.
+It was Holliday's third consecutive missed game because of what the team called an allergic reaction.
+Holliday's bloodwork has been sound, but the 37-year-old been feeling "zapped of energy."
 This trip to the DL was not unexpected, as Holliday's persistent ailment hadn't shown signs of letting up.

-The blood work coming back alright raises more questions than answers.
-Yankees' manager Joe Girardi has been candid about the situation, which isn't hard to do as he seems to know very little.
-After Holliday's quote about feeling zapped, nj.com's Brendan Kuty reported that Girardi added "and that's kind of what I see from him...
+The bloodwork coming back clean raises more questions than answers.
+Yankees manager Joe Girardi has been candid about the situation, which isn't hard to do as he seems to know very little.
+After Holliday's quote about feeling zapped, nj.com's Brendan Kuty reported that Girardi added, "And that's kind of what I see from him. ...
 We're still trying to figure out what's going on."

-While the Yankees tend to Holliday, Miguel Andujar has been called back up from Triple-A. First baseman/designated hitter Chris Carter accepted an assignment to Triple-A as well.
-Holliday was hitless in his previous 11 at-bats leading up to the injury, and team doctors are ascribing his injuries to an allergic reaction that he got in Oakland that has been having periodic resurgences.
+While the Yankees tend to Holliday, Miguel Andujar has been recalled from Triple-A. First baseman/designated hitter Chris Carter accepted an assignment to Triple-A as well.
+Holliday was hitless in his previous 11 at-bats leading up to the illness, and team doctors are ascribing it to an allergic reaction that he got in Oakland that has been having periodic resurgences.

 Add a Comment